syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ## Add item at specific index in a group

-Adding an item at specific index in a specific group can be done by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) property and [Key](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html) value of the group by passing the underlying data into the parameter.
+To add an item at specific index in a specific group by using [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html) property and [Key](https://help.syncfusion.com/cr/cref_files/xamarin/datasource/Syncfusion.DataSource.Portable~Syncfusion.DataSource.Extensions.GroupResult~Key.html) value of the group by passing the underlying data into the parameter.

-The following code explains how items gets added in a group
+The following code illustrates how items gets added at specific index in a group

 {% highlight c# %}
 internal void GetGroupResult(object ItemData)